Leśna Prawa: Water quality and ecosystem services

 The Leśna Prawa River flows for roughly 33 km in Poland and a further 30 km in Belarus as a right-bank tributary of the Bug River through the Białowieża Forest.
 Its shallow, narrow channel—typically 0.5–1.5 m deep and 0.5–6 m wide—and limited discharge (around 0.5 cubic metres per second) are subject to inputs of treated municipal wastewater and agricultural runoff.
 These factors inhibit mixing and have led to persistently low water quality.

 Analyses of water samples from six sites in 2012 showed elevated concentrations of biogenic compounds—ammonia nitrogen, nitrate nitrogen and total phosphorus—and depleted levels of dissolved oxygen.
 Under the EU Water Framework Directive, such physicochemical parameters fall below the threshold for good ecological status, preventing the river from serving as a source of drinking water abstraction or supporting healthy fish populations.
-Moreover, unpleasant odour and reduced clarity have diminished its aesthetic and recreational appeal, despite the presence of regional cycling and walking routes and a narrow-gauge railway that run along its valley.
+Moreover, unpleasant odour and reduced clarity have diminished its aesthetic and recreational appeal, despite the presence of regional cycling and walking routes and a narrow-gauge railway that runs along its valley.